tc39/proposal-function-implementation-hiding/README.md

 But there is of course a tradeoff: when external metadata controls program behavior, code becomes less portable.
 A library (such as a polyfill library) can't depend on itself being censored; the application developer has to make this choice themselves.

+## Rejected alternatives

 ### A one-time censorship method

-In this proposal, functions get a new method, `f.censor()`, which permanently censors their stringified value.
+In this alternative, functions get a new method, `f.censor()`, which permanently censors their stringified value.
 You'd use it like so:

 ```js
 function foo() {